-Kansas City police criticized for takedown, arrest of pregnant Black woman
+Kansas City police arrest of pregnant woman criticized

 Shaw and Woolfolk were joined at the news conference by representatives of the Urban League of Greater Kansas City, the AdHoc Group Against Crime, the local NAACP chapter, and the Police Accountability Taskforce calling for justice and Smith’s firing.

+The groups also strongly criticized Mayor Quinton Lucas, saying he has not responded forcefully enough to complaints about the police department and Smith’s leadership.

+Lucas said at a different event Friday that Smith is investigating the arrest and then he and city officials will determine the proper response to be fair to everyone involved.
+He said the incident doesn’t change his view of the chief’s employment but that everyone in city leadership can do better in improving relationships and communication with the public.

 Police released a video Friday that shows people standing between officers and Robertson, who runs out of the frame.
 The arrest of the woman is not shown on video, which jumps to when she is on the ground.
-Police did not immediately return a request for comment on Friday.